IlyaLab/gssnng/README.md

     either a column label in adata.obs, and all categories taken, or a dict specifies one group.
     SEE DESCRIPTION BELOW

-    smooth_mode: "adjacency" or "connectivity",
+    smooth_mode: "adjacency", "connectivity", or "off"
     Dictates how to use the neighborhood graph.
-    `adjacency` weights all neighbors equally, `connectivity` weights close neighbors more
+    `adjacency` weights all neighbors equally, `connectivity` weights close neighbors more, `off` does no smoothing.

     recompute_neighbors: int
     should neighbors be recomputed within each group, 0 for no, >0 for yes and specifies N